Every Story Counts

 Reading for a lifetime

-by Frances Anne, about 1 month ago
+by Frances Anne, 3 months ago

 I have had the good fortune to live on multiple continents and have had to endure the challenge and the successes of those opportunities.
 What a wonder it was to me as a young child to find that library books were available everywhere I lived.
 What a wonder it was to comprehend that where library books were available there would also be curiosity, kindness, peace (shh, its the library).
 Today the library is so much more than books, the range of media, learning and socialization that libraries afford is peerless in that all are welcome.
 I can learn a foreign...
 Continue reading